hybridgroup/gocv-site/content/getting-started/macos.md

 	gocv version: 0.13.0
 	opencv lib version: 3.4.1

+### Cache builds

+If you are running a version of Go older than v1.10 and not modifying GoCV source, precompile the GoCV package to significantly decrease your build times:

+	go install gocv.io/x/gocv

 ### Custom Environment

 By default, pkg-config is used to determine the correct flags for compiling and linking OpenCV.
 This behavior can be disabled by supplying `-tags customenv` when building/running your application.
 When building with this tag you will need to supply the CGO environment variables yourself.